RISE-UNIBAS/humanities_data_benchmark/README.md

    - `dataclass.py` - Pydantic schema (optional)

 #### Step-by-Step Process
+When starting the `create_benchmark.py` script, you will be guided through the creation of the following data:

 **1. Benchmark Name**
 - Must be lowercase with underscores (e.g., `personal_letters`)